Luca-Menghini/psicostat_template/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a postdoctoral research fellow at the [Department of Psychology](https://www.unibo.it/sitoweb/luca.menghini3/en) of the University of Bologna.
-I'm working within the research areas of **Occupational Health Psychology**, and the **Psychophysiology of Stress, Recovery & Sleep**.
+I'm working within the research areas of **Occupational Health Psychology**, and the **Psychophysiology** of  [Stress](https://lucamenghini.netlify.app/2019/07/12/stress-and-workplace-stress/), [Recovery](https://lucamenghini.netlify.app/2019/07/12/recovery-and-recovery-experiences/) & [Sleep](https://lucamenghini.netlify.app/2019/07/12/sleep-sleep-quality-and-stress/).

 Over my (still little) research experience, I've focused on innovative research methods (**Wearable Technology**, **Experience Sampling Methods**) to assess the sources of stress (e.g., workload), and the associated psychophysiological responses in real time, in participants’ natural environment.
 By means of **Ecological Momentary Assessment** protocols, I've conducted **Intensive Longitudinal Studies** collecting self-report (psychological testing), physiological (heart rate variability), and behavioral measures (cognitive testing), and analyzing the stressor-strain relationship with a **multilevel approach**.